PPTV/SDURLCache/README.md

 **Note: as of iOS5, this is no longer needed.** [NSURLCache now properly caches objects, as long as the Cache-Control header is set.](http://petersteinberger.com/blog/2012/nsurlcache-uses-a-disk-cache-as-of-ios5/)

 This is a fork of https://github.com/rs/SDURLCache, that drops iOS3 and uses ARC.
-The changes to use GDC and the improved date parsing are also a potential speed-bump, although I haven't gone through the effort to actually benchmark this.
+The changes to use GCD and the improved date parsing are also a potential speed-bump, although I haven't gone through the effort to actually benchmark this.

 On iPhone OS, Apple did remove on-disk cache support for unknown reason.
 Some will say it's to save flash-drive life, others will arg it's to save disk capacity.
 As it is explained in the